-A black toenail or Subungual Hematoma is a common problem resulting from direct trauma or impact to the toe.
+A black toenail or Subungual Hematoma is a common problem resulting from direct trauma and impact to the toe or overuse.

 A black toe nail can also be caused by repetitive rubbing against the inside of a shoe, for example in the case of long distance runners, which is frequently known as Jogger's Toe.
 This is more common in ultra distance runners and soldiers who undertake long marches.

 Signs and symptoms

 The toenail appears black due to blood between the nail and the nail bed.
 The patient may feel a throbbing pain as the pressure increases under the nail with pulse.
 Eventually the nail may loosen from the nail bed and eventually fall off.